NCAR/aircraft_projects/scripts/data_flow/readme.md

 # PUSH_DATA Readme to understand data flow

+push_data.py is the main module to automate pushing and processing raw data from the groundstation.
+When edits are made, you can run tests to ensure everything is still functioning by running `./run_tests.sh`.
+See the readme inside the test subdirectory for more information

 ## push_data: main()

 This is the main file of the push_data module that calls on all of the classes to process and push the data for a field project.
 It performs the following: